rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 ### Custom GlobalRoles

-Users may wish to create custom GlobalRoles as a way of satisfying a use case not directly addressed by our built-in GlobalRoles.
+You can create custom GlobalRoles to satisfy use cases not directly addressed by built-in GlobalRoles.

-Users can create a custom GlobalRole using the UI or one of the supported automation methods.
-The rules that can specified are of the same type as the rules used by upstream roles and clusterRoles.
+Create custom GlobalRole through the UI or through automation (such as the Rancher Kubernetes API).
+You can specify the same type of rules as the rules for upstream roles and clusterRoles.

 #### Escalate and Bind verb

-When giving permissions on GlobalRoles, keep in mind that Rancher respects the `escalate` and `bind` verb, in a similar fashion to [upstream kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update).
+When giving permissions on GlobalRoles, keep in mind that Rancher respects the `escalate` and `bind` verbs, in a similar fashion to [Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update).

-Both of these verbs (which are given on the GlobalRoles resource) can grant users the permission bypass Rancher's privilege escalation checks (allowing users to potentially become admins), and as such, they should be given only with great caution.
+Both of these verbs, which are given on the GlobalRoles resource, can grant users the permission to bypass Rancher's privilege escalation checks.
+This potentially allows users to become admins.
+Since this represents a serious security risk, `bind` and `escalate` should be distributed to users with great caution.

-The `escalate` verb allows users to change a GlobalRole and add any permission, even if they do not have the permissions in the current GlobalRole or the new version of the GlobalRole.
+The `escalate` verb allows users to change a GlobalRole and add any permission, even if the users doesn't have the permissions in the current GlobalRole or the new version of the GlobalRole.
 The `bind` verb allows users to create a GlobalRoleBinding to the specified GlobalRole, even if they do not have the permissions in the GlobalRole.

 :::danger

 The wildcard verb `*` also includes the `bind` and `escalate` verbs.
-This means that giving `*` on GlobalRoles to a user gives them both `escalate` and `bind` as well.
+This means that giving `*` on GlobalRoles to a user also gives them both `escalate` and `bind`.

 :::